ptawka/rodent/README.md

 - AWS Account and CLI configured
 - Hashicorp/aws "~> 5.0"
 - RDS secret (Username and Password) shoud be created in your AWS Secret Manager
-- S3 buket for terraform.tfstate (backend) shoud be created in your AWS Account
+- S3 buket for terraform.tfstate (backend) shoud be created in your AWS Account (backend.tf)
-- DynamoDB shoud be created in your AWS Account
+- DynamoDB shoud be created in your AWS Account (backend.tf)
+- Uncomment https listener configuration (if using HTTPS connection, elb.tf)

 ## Setup Instructions
 ### Modul